This section of the screen allows you to identify the information we will use to search for the question(s) and answer(s) you would like to view.

 It is possible to change the order of the display of the search results by clicking the appropriate button at the top of the screen.

-As well as the question number and question text the first 30 words of the answer is displayed to help you to determine whether a particular question is the one you are looking for.
+As well as the question text, the first 30 words of the answer is displayed to help you to determine whether a particular question is the one you are looking for.

 It is possible to move through the search results by using the Next and Previous buttons.
 If you wish to return to the first page of results you can either use the Previous button to move back through the screens or click the Search button again, which will redisplay the search results from the start.

-If you do not need to change any search criteria then, instead of using the main, Search screen you can use the Quick Search, which is accessed using the Quick Search field at the top right of all screens.
+If you do not need to change any of the default search criteria then, instead of using the main Search screen you can use the Quick Search, which is accessed using the Quick Search field at the top right of all screens.

 This search searches on an 'All of the words' basis (see above).

 Simply enter the text you wish to search for, or the question number (with or without the 'Q') if you know it, in the field and click 'Go'.
 The search will be carried out.
 If only one question is found, for example if the reference is entered, then the question and answer will be displayed.
 Otherwise the search results screen will be displayed in the same way as when the main search is used.

 It is also possible to browse through the categories of questions to locate what you are looking for.